- amandafrench.net - http://amandafrench.net -

 Research Assistant, The Complete Writings and Pictures of Dante Gabriel Rossetti Archive: A Hypermedia Research Archive, ed.
 Jerome McGann, 1998-1999.

-On Projects, and THATCamp, 2013 National Endowment for the Humanities Digital Humanities Project Directors Meeting, Washington, DC, October 2013.
+On Projects, and THATCamp, keynote, Digital Humanities Project Directors Meeting, National Endowment for the Humanities, Washington, DC, October 2013.
+(Event canceled due to government shutdown, but paper given at U of Maryland.)

 ‘Why Not Invent Human Intercourse?’: Scholarly Conversations at THATCamp (The Humanities and Technology Camp), Freedman Center Colloquium: Exploring Collaboration in Digital Scholarship, Case Western University, Cleveland, OH, April 2013.

-Visual Arguments in the Digital Humanities, Visualizing the Digital: Design, Ideas, and Platforms, panel, Digital Pragmata, Virginia Commonwealth University, Richmond, VA, March 2013.
+Visual Arguments in the Digital Humanities, Visualizing the Digital: Design, Ideas, and Platforms, Digital Pragmata symposium, Virginia Commonwealth University, Richmond, VA, March 2013.

 MLA Workshop: Get Started in the Digital Humanities with Help from DHCommons, roundtable, Modern Language Association Annual Convention, Boston, MA, January 2013.

-New Roles, New Expertise, New Hiring Practices, panel, ARL-ACRL Human Resources Symposium, Washington, DC, November 2012.
+Panel remarks, New Roles, New Expertise, New Hiring Practices, ARL-ACRL Human Resources Symposium, Washington, DC, November 2012.

 Sheesh, What’s With All the THATCamps?
 Maryland Institute for Technology in the Humanities Digital Dialogues, University of Maryland, College Park, MD, October 2012.